Jose Maria da Fonseca is not only Periquita!

 Periquita Reserva 2012 has more barrel character and consistently gives a more mature impression.

-The Periquita cellar, JM Jose Maria da Fonseca
+The Periquita cellar at JM da Fonseca

 Magico 2012 is produced in the Douro from grapes of the varieties Touriga Nacional, Tinta Roriz and Touriga Francesa, a table wine with soft tannins and with flavours of cherry and spices.